Oscarz90/bismarck-cs/.github/ISSUE_TEMPLATE/1_FEATURE_REQUEST.md

 ---
-name: "\U0001F680 Feature request"
+name: ":rocket: Feature request"
-about: Suggest a feature for the project
+about: Suggest a feature for the project (new, refactor, enhancement, etc.)
-title: '[@project-@id] - Brief description'
+title: '[project-id] - Brief description'
-labels: enhancement, new feature
+labels: new feature
 assignees: ''
 ---